 Crisis Intervention Team (CIT)

-The Durham Police Department Crisis Intervention Team (CIRT) is an essential component of the agency’s community outreach and engagement efforts.
-CIRT officers and a clinician follow up on referrals from officers, and the community, to connect and/or reconnect individuals experiencing crisis with appropriate services.
+The Durham Police Department Crisis Intervention Team (CIT) is an essential component of the agency’s community outreach and engagement efforts.
+CIT officers and a clinician follow up on referrals from officers, and the community, to connect and/or reconnect individuals experiencing crisis with appropriate services.

 A unit of the Community Services Division, the goals of DPD’s CIT efforts are to:

 - Reduce arrests for non-violent offenders with mental health and/or substance use concerns.